Hyundai i10 hatchback - Practicality & boot space

 Hyundai i10 interior space & storage

 The previous i10 hardly felt small for a car in its class, but the latest model now has rear legroom to compete with cars from the class above.
-There's some neat touches too, like the standard rear electric windows that go all the way down for an airy feel - the rear windows in the up! are simple pop-out items.
-Hyundai is also keen to point out the i10 is a full five-seater, in a class where some key rivals like the up!, Citigo e iV and Mii electric only have four sets of seatbelts.
+There are some neat touches too, like the standard rear electric windows that go all the way down for an airy feel – the rear windows in the up! are simple pop-out items.
+Hyundai is also keen to point out the i10 is a full five-seater, in a class where some key rivals like the up! only have four sets of seatbelts.
+The mechanically related Kia Picanto only offers five seats on selected trim levels.

-Boot space has stayed the same at 252 litres, but that's hardly a criticism, as this is still a class-leading size and just 40 litres smaller than the Ford Fiesta in the class above.
+Boot space has stayed the same at 252 litres, but that's hardly a criticism, as this is still a class-leading size and only around 10% smaller than the Toyota Yaris and Suzuki Swift in the class above.
+The Toyota Aygo X has a 231-litre boot, and folding the i10’s rear seats down extends luggage space to 1,050 litres, ahead of the Toyota’s 829 litres.
+Split and folding 60:40 rear seats are standard across the i10 range.